3 years full-time

 With a combination of tutor support, mentor guidance in placements and excellent teaching facilities we can help you get the very best out of your time in York, ensuring you develop your knowledge and skills as well as confidence in your role as a nurse.

-Our innovative course uses various teaching methods, from lectures and group work, to presentation and simulation based education.
+Our innovative course uses various teaching methods, from lectures and group work, to presentation and simulation-based education.
 We use the latest technology in our state-of-the-art Clinical Simulation Unit.
-This is a series of rooms which replicate a number of areas where you could work including a fully-equipped four-bedded ward complete with a range of equipment for you to practise on, community bedrooms and living rooms.
+This is a series of rooms which replicate a number of areas where you could work including a fully-equipped four bed ward complete with a range of equipment for you to practice on, community bedrooms and living rooms.
 These allow you to develop your nursing skills in a safe environment.

 You will start to develop the foundations of knowledge you need to progress as a student nurse.
 You will gain a preliminary understanding of core subjects and start to directly apply your knowledge and understanding to nursing practice.

 You will spend a total of 24 weeks in practice and will be based in a wide variety of settings throughout the region.
 This may include residential and nursing homes, acute and critical care, primary care and community health.